 Sometimes a premium, high quality puppy food formula can work well for older dogs because it is also higher in calories and more nutrient dense than adult dog food.

-Overall protein and fat content is often a little lower than the figures given above but still a more appropriate choice than a regular adult or senior dog food.
+Overall protein and fat content are often a little lower than the figures given above but still a more appropriate choice than a regular adult or senior dog food.

 Here are some excellent dry dog food selections that fit the bill.